rocky-linux/wiki.rockylinux.org/docs/rocky/repo.md

 ### Notes on: Plus

-This repository contains packages that either A) replace a core component via patched functionality, B) build a component that was originally exclusive for one architecture (e.g., open-vm-tools built for x86_64 but not aarch64 in Rocky 8) or C) providing packages that were built but not traditionally provided by upstream, and requested to be available by the community.
+This repository contains packages that either:

+* A) replace a core component via patched functionality
+* B) build a component that was originally exclusive for one architecture (e.g., open-vm-tools built for x86_64 but not aarch64 in Rocky 8) or...
+* C) providing packages that were built but not traditionally provided by upstream, and requested to be available by the community.

 Packages that fall under A and B will have a `.plus` added to their version tag.
 These are not tested nor available in the upstream product.